-In 2013, China implemented Green Fence: import restrictions with increased requirements for recyclable scrap inspections.
+- In February, China released their Green Fence policy, a number of import restrictions and increased requirements for recyclable scrap inspections.

-- At the end of 2017, China implemented a new policy called Blue Sky that includes tougher import contamination standards as well as stringent inspection standards and enforcement measures.
+- In March, China implemented a new policy called Blue Sky that includes tougher import contamination standards as well as stringent inspection standards and enforcement measures.

-- Throughout summer 2018, Chinese paper and plastic companies increased investment in US paper mills and plastic processing companies.
+- Throughout summer, Chinese paper and plastic companies increased investment in US paper mills and plastic processing companies.
 They can import pelletized recycled plastic and recycled paper pulp into China, giving them a consistent supply of recycled feedstock.